 QCP builds on ASCO’s Quality Oncology Practice Initiative (QOPI®), providing a three-year certification for outpatient hematology-oncology practices that meet nationally recognized standards for quality cancer care.

-LHOA has been QOPI-accredited since 2010 and 2019 marks Medical Oncology’s inaugural accreditation.
+LHOA has been QOPI-accredited since 2010.

 the Cancer Center’s Thomas J. Moran Imaging Center has been awarded a three-year term of reaccreditation in nuclear medicine as the result of a recent review by the American College of Radiology (ACR), Committee on Nuclear Medicine Accreditation.
 Nuclear medicine is a branch of medical imaging that uses small amounts of radioactive material, administered or by the patient, to diagnose or treat a variety of disease, including many types of cancers, heart disease and certain other abnormalities within the body.